Golem100: Critical response

-Kirkus Reviews wrote, "Outrageous, erratic, brilliant Bester is back--with a generous, ultimately unsatisfying mix of fantasy, occult, science-fiction, and psycho-babble...
-There is much to be admired in this fantasy--its satire and spontaneity--but somewhere along the line the high spirits congeal into massive self-indulgence and an attractively literate talent slips into doggerel.
+Kirkus Reviews wrote, "Outrageous, erratic, brilliant Bester is back—with a generous, ultimately unsatisfying mix of fantasy, occult, science-fiction, and psycho-babble...
+There is much to be admired in this fantasy—its satire and spontaneity—but somewhere along the line the high spirits congeal into massive self-indulgence and an attractively literate talent slips into doggerel.
 A juicy curiosity that only diehard golem-watchers will want to see through to the mangled finale."
 China Miéville described it as "an extraordinary, troublesome, sometimes sadistic work that will shock you with its grotesquerie and sexual violence, but also, with a less uneasy tremor, with its disrespect for text.
 Several early pages are taken up by a musical score, but Chapter 13 is the revelation.
 It is structured by Jack Gaughan's full-page illustrations, around and through which words must find their way.
 The images are the engine, organizing what language there is, invoking awe and, on the last page, an irruption of sudden textless terror... [a] nastily visionary S.F. dystopia."

-David Langford called the book "truly dire."
+David Langford called the book "truly dire", and Brian Stableford went further, calling it "a positively repellent book."
+What repelled him was how Bester "invites the reader to join him in an orgy of self-indulgence which revels gluttonously in slaughter and sexual extravagance;" and Stableford concludes, "This is a rank bad book in unbelievably bad taste, without any obvious trace of redeeming artistry, which may well do irreparable damage to the reputation of the author."

+Peter Nicholls wrote in The Encyclopedia of Science Fiction that it was "more ambitious, had a more authentic Bester flavour" than the previous book, "and was perhaps surprisingly regarded by Bester as his best novel."
+Nicholls calls it "an extraordinary but overheated tale of the jungle of New York in 2175 CE, with diabolism, depth psychology (a Monster from the Id), bee superwomen, pheromones, perverse sex, and overall a miasma of death.
+But the 1960s-style radicalism now looked a little out of date, and what used to be spare and sinewy in his work had begun to seem prolix; the craziness looked like ornamentation rather than what it once was, structural."